Xilinx/imagebuilder/README.md

 - UBOOT_SOURCE and UBOOT_SCRIPT specify the output.
 They are optional as you can pass -o FILENAME to uboot-script-gen as a command line parameter

+- FDTEDIT is an optional and is off by default.
+Specifies the output modifited dtb, used for reference only.

 Then you can invoke uboot-script-gen as follows: